We are living in interesting times aren’t we?

-After some wild price growth in some areas (we’re looking at you, Sydney) and falling prices in others, there is currently some correction and stabilisation occurring in the property markets Australia-wide.
+After some wild price growth in some areas (we’re looking at you Sydney and Melbourne) there is currently a large degree of uncertainty about our economy and our property markets.

 While these markets might look attractive on paper, they can present significant risks for investors.

 As always, knowledge is your best defence against error so let’s have a look at these ‘worst markets’ and why they pose a risk to investors.